arj7192/MasteringPyTorchV2/README.md

 # Notebooks in each chapter

-The following are links for the notebooks associated with each chapter.
-The first column in the table gives the chapter.
-The 2nd column gives the link to the resource (notebook or utility script) in the book repository.
+You can run the notebooks directly from the table below:

 | Chapter no. |Chapter title | Notebook/Utility Script (GitHub) | Open in Kaggle | Open in Colab
 |:-- |:-- | :-------- | :-------- |  :-------- |